BradHutchings/Mmojo-Server-v2/docs/204-Mount-Mmojo-Share.md

 ### About the Step
 The Mmojo Share is a file share where I keep files for local access and completed builds.
 It lets me build different items on different build platforms.
 I use a Ubuntu 24.04 virtual machine to build and test x86_64 and cosmo builds.
 I use a Raspberry Pi for building and testing ARM64 and Pi specific builds.
 The Mmojo Share lets me keep .gguf models to test with locally and is where I copy completed and packaged builds.
 Your Mmojo Share will help you organize your builds as well.

-This step is a sequence of manual substeps (below).
-This will help you become familiar with how mounting a share works.
-If you're familiar with the process, I have it automated in the next step: [204, Create Mmojo Share (Automated)](204-Create-Mmojo-Share-Automated.md).

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

----
-### Create Mmojo Share
-Create an SMB share on a computer on your network.
-It should have a user and password so you can access it from your build systems.
-Write down the hostname of the computer, and the user that can access the share.
-You will be prompted for the share's password when you actually mount it.

 ---
 ### Mount Mmojo Share